 Michael T. Greer has been employed by the Company since 1985.
 Since May 2006, he has served as Executive Vice President, Director of Stores of the Company.
 From November 2004, until May 2006, he served as Senior Vice President, Director of Stores of the Company.
 From February 2004 until November 2004, he served as Senior Vice President, Director of Stores of the Cato Division.
-From 2002 to 2003 Mr. Greer served as Vice President, Director of Stores of the Cato Division.
-From 1999 to 2001 he served as Territorial Vice President of Stores of the Cato Division.
-From 1999 to 2001 he served as Territorial Vice President of Stores of the Cato Division.
-From 1999 to 2001 he served as Territorial Vice President of Stores of the Cato Division.
-From 1995 to 1995, Mr. Greer held various store operational positions in the Cato Division.
+From 2002 to 2003 Mr. Greer served as Vice President, Director of Stores of the It's Fashion!
+Division.
+From 1999 to 2001 he served as Territorial Vice President of Stores of the Cato Division and from 1996 to 1999 he served as Regional Vice President of Stores of the Cato Division.
+From 1985 to 1995, Mr. Greer held various store operational positions in the Cato Division.